Commercial roof coating in London

 It means the order of events protects you: evidence, then recommendation, then price.
 It means the specification is written against the measured condition of your roof rather than copied from a standard template.
 And it means that when the right answer is not to coat, you hear it directly and in writing, before any money changes hands.

 For managing agents and freeholders weighing coating against replacement on buildings that cannot afford to close, that sequence is the difference between a maintenance decision and a gamble.
-London roofs carry enough risk already; the contractor assessing them should not add to it.
+London roofs carry enough risk already.
+The contractor assessing them should not add to it.